By Misty Bott

 - Talk to a counselor: Hair loss can be frustrating and heartbreaking.
 For most of us, our hair is a huge part of how we define ourselves, and having it begin to thin and fall out can lead to depression and anxiety.
 If you’re struggling, know that you’re not alone and that you deserve to get help.
 Please reach out to a trusted friend, doctor, or counselor.

 - Try a supplement: Of course, supplements can’t help with all hair-loss issues.
-But if you’re dealing with age-related hair loss, consider Hair Regeneres.
-It contains bioavailable keratin technology along with other crucial nutrients that work together to strengthen hair, regrow fuller lashes and brows, and even reduce age-related hair loss.*‡ Pair it with our Advanced Hair Thickening Serum and tackle your hair goals from the inside-out and outside-in.
+But if you’re dealing with thinning hair, consider Hair Regeneres ADVANCED.
+It contains three powerful blends that work synergistically to combat hair loss associated with lifestyle, life stage, and environmental damage.
+It can help reduce shedding and breakage, nourish the scalp, minimize stress-related hair loss, and help you regrow thicker, fuller, stronger hair.* Pair it with our Advanced Hair Thickening Serum and tackle your hair goals from the inside-out and outside-in.